I7-Examples/Bronze/docs/source.txt

 After putting the candle on the stool when in the Rooted Room:
 	say "You put the candle on the stool, aligning it neatly against the wall.
 A harsh raking illumination is now cast along the wall, about at a height with your knees."

-Instead of tieing something to the cord:
+Instead of tying something to the cord:
 	say "You try various arrangements, but the cord is too short to be secured to anything."

-Instead of tieing the cord to something: try tieing the second noun to the cord.
+Instead of tying the cord to something: try tying the second noun to the cord.

-Instead of tieing the candle to the cord:
+Instead of tying the candle to the cord:
 	say "You spend some frustrating time trying to make a little noose of the cord and secure it around the candle, but is easier to imagine than to perform, and in the end you are forced to admit that even if you could do it, the angle of lighting on the inscription would not be the best.
 The light really needs to be coming in from lower and further off."

 Understand "near/beside/by/above/under/below/over" or "next to" or "up to" as "[by]".

-Understand "hold [something held] [by] [something]" as juxtaposing it to.
-Understand "put [something held] [by] [something]" as juxtaposing it to.
+Understand "hold [something preferably held] [by] [something]" as juxtaposing it to.
+Understand "put [something preferably held] [by] [something]" as juxtaposing it to.

-Juxtaposing it to is an action applying to one thing and one visible thing.
+Juxtaposing it to is an action applying to one carried thing and one visible thing.
 Carry out juxtaposing it to: say "This produces no interesting results."

 Instead of juxtaposing the candle to the inscription:
 	try waving the candle.